rileyle/UCGretina/README.md

 > gamma-rays from 152Eu, 56Co, and both, respectively.
 The gamma rays
 > are emitted in equal quantities to facilitiate determining photopeak
 > efficiencies by fitting the photopeaks directly.

+> _Note: The eu152, co56, co60 source types reproduce empirical
+> relative intensities.
+However, the total number of gamma rays
+> simulated does not correspond to the number of decays of the source,
+> because these simulated sources emit a single gamma-ray per event,
+> while some gamma rays from these sources are emitted in cascades._

 Optional commands